tranngocphu/tranngocphu/README.md

 ## Hi there 👋

+I’m a Research Associate at Mayo Clinic Arizona in the BEACON RIAZ AI Lab, where I build and research AI systems that streamline clinical workflows and help improve patient outcomes.

+Please reach out to me, any time, at tran.phu@mayo.edu.

 <!--
 **tranngocphu/tranngocphu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.